coolguy284/html5-time-tracker/info/formats.md

             0 - programmatically unlogged
         ...
       }
+    ["eventButtons"]: object: arbitrarily nested listing of visible buttons corresponding to events {
+        [key: event id number as string | event category name]: string | object: contains listing about one button or a category if string:
+            "button": object describes a button that changes main event "toggle": object describes a toggle for a toggleable event
+          else:
+            object dsecribes a category of events, in same format as ["eventButtons"] }
     ["eventPriorities"]: object: maps event ids to event priority integer (higher is higher priority)
       {